-First things first—let’s be clear: fleas & ticks are a year-round problem, so preventatives should be taken year-round as well.
+The good news?
 If your four-legged friend isn’t on a preventative already, don’t worry!
-Now is still a great time to start them on one.
+Now is always a great time to start them on flea and tick preventatives.

-We’re here to discuss what flea and tick prevention looks like, how your pet can get fleas/ticks, and how to make an informed decision about what kind of medication your furry friend needs so they can live their happiest, healthiest life—and so can you!
+This guide will discuss what flea and tick prevention looks like, how your pet can get fleas and ticks, and how to make an informed decision about what kind of medication your furry friend needs so they can live their happiest, healthiest life—and so can you!

 What Is Flea and Tick Prevention?

 Because fleas and ticks are so small, they can be difficult to identify on your pet (especially if you have a floofy friend at home!)
 The quickest and most useful way to identify signs of fleas or ticks is a physical examination.
 This can be done using a flea or tick comb.
-Typically fleas are known to prefer the neck area of cats, and the rear and tail area of dogs, so these can be great places to start your inspection.
+Typically, fleas prefer the neck area of cats and the rear and tail area of dogs, so these can be great places to start your inspection.

 Ticks also exist all over the United States.
-Several varieties are rampant in New England/the East Coast, which is why we recommend always being prepared and using a preventative year round.
+Several varieties are rampant in New England and across the East Coast, which is why we recommend always being prepared and using a preventative year-round.
 See PetMD maps for more information about where ticks are found geographically.

 What are Fleas?